Diamond Glossary

 BEARDED GIRDLE - A series of tiny feathers at the girdle that can result from the cutting process.

-BRUISE - A tiny area of impact accompanied by very small, root-link feathers; typically occurs at a facet junction.
+BRUISE - A tiny area of impact accompanied by very small, root-like feathers; typically occurs at a facet junction.

 CARBON - A layman’s term, it refers to a black inclusion, sometimes called a carbon spot.
 It is typically a dark crystal or group of crystals and may not actually composed of carbon.